 - Honey to taste

-Combine first five ingredients.
-Heat.
+Combine first five ingredients in a saucepan.
+Heat gently.
 Add honey to taste.
 Serve hot.

 Cilantro is also your friend if you’re feeling overheated internally.
 Mix a bunch of it with 1/3 cup water and drink the liquid.
 You can also use the pulp on your face.